ethanmartin223/word_search/README.md

 # word_search
 A collection of code designed to create and solve word searches

-Markup: * Support for photo ocr in progress
+ * Support for photo ocr in progress
-Markup: * The generator is not fully functunal yet
+ * The generator is not fully functunal yet